Mary-Dayana/Capstone/README.md

                 Created a console-based Python program to satisfy System Requirements
         ---  STEP 5: ---
                 Transaction Details
-                    1)    Used to display the transactions made by customers living in a given zip code for a given month and year.
+                    1. Used to display the transactions made by customers living in a given zip code for a given month and year.
 Order by day in descending order.
-                    2)    Used to display the number and total values of transactions for a given type.
+                    2. Used to display the number and total values of transactions for a given type.
-                    3)    Used to display the total number and total values of transactions for branches in a given state Customer Details
+                    3. Used to display the total number and total values of transactions for branches in a given state Customer Details
-                    1) Used to check the existing account details of a customer.
+                    1. Used to check the existing account details of a customer.
-                    2) Used to modify the existing account details of a customer.
+                    2. Used to modify the existing account details of a customer.
-                    3) Used to generate a monthly bill for a credit card number for a given month and year.
+                    3. Used to generate a monthly bill for a credit card number for a given month and year.
-                    4) Used to display the transactions made by a customer between two dates.
+                    4. Used to display the transactions made by a customer between two dates.
 Order by year, month, and day in descending order.
-        ---  STEP 6: ------  STEP 6: ---
+        ---  STEP 6: ---
                     Validations for the above module
         ---  STEP 7: ---
                     Data analysis and Visualization